-Use a clean, dry, soft cloth to clean the chassis of the drive.
-If necessary, you can use a cloth that is moist with water or isopropyl alcohol.
-If you use a moist cloth, make sure that moisture does not go into the drive.
+Use a clean, dry, soft cloth to clean the chassis of the XI4.
+If necessary, use a cloth that is moist with water or isopropyl alcohol.
+If you use a moist cloth, make sure that moisture does not go into the chassis.
 Also make sure that it does not go onto the outer connectors and components.
+Internal contamination from the cleaning solution can cause corrosion and electrical short circuits.